instancio/instancio/website/docs/user-guide.md

 ```

 This will produce an address object with all strings set to "foo".
 However, since field selectors
 have higher precedence, the city will be set to "bar".

-Similarly, in the following example,
-the city will also be set to "bar" because the predicate selector created by the `fields()`
+In the following example, the city will also be set to "bar" because predicate `fields()` selector
-method has lower precedence than the regular `field()` selector:
+has lower precedence than the regular `field()` selector:

 ``` java linenums="1"
 Address address = Instancio.of(Address.class)